statamic/docs/content/collections/docs/new-antlers-parser.md

   Antlers is a simple and powerful templating engine provided with Statamic.
 It can fetch and filter content, display, modify, and set variables, tap into core features like user authentication and search, and handle complex logic.

   :::warning Heads up!
-    These docs are for the **brand new, experimental Antlers Runtime Engine.** [Read more about it](#about), learn how to enable it on your site, and keep reading to see all the new things it can do!
+    These docs are for our **brand new, opt-in Antlers Engine**, added in Statamic 3.3.
+[Read more about it](#about), learn how to enable it on your site, and keep reading to see all the new things it can do!
   :::

 template: page